gastonstat/gastonstat.github.io/_posts/2014-05-11-Making-of-GDWR.md

 ### How much time did it take me?

 This project took me about 2 months from beginning to end.
-Although I must say that it was interrupt for about two weeks because of another short time project.
+Although I must say that it was interrupted for about two weeks because of another short time project.

 There you go.
 Now you know a little bit more about what's in the backyard of my projects.
 Of course, each project and experiment are different and they have their own particular features.
-Each of them pose specific challenges and I don't use nay shortcuts to complete them.
+Each of them pose specific challenges and I don't use any shortcuts to complete them.
 Just plain hard work with a good dosis of creativity and imagination.